p14n/emacs/README.md

 ### A special note for Mac users

-If you try to follow along into the Paredit sections you'll be sorely disappointed when you start trying to do things like `C-<Right>`.
+If you try to follow along into the Paredit sections you'll be sorely disappointed when you start trying to do things like `C-→`.
 The problem is this: **every** Mac terminal sends the incorrect key codes to your terminal, and by-proxy, Emacs.

 Fix this by following the excellent instructions of Cosmin Stejerean's [Emacs + paredit under terminal](http://offbytwo.com/2012/01/15/emacs-plus-paredit-under-terminal.html).
 His instructions address how to fix Terminal.app, iTerm and iTerm2 to send the proper key codes for using Paredit.